 - Jessie Usher as A-Train

 - Laz Alonso as Mother’s Milk

 - Elisabeth Shue as Madelyn Stillwell

-Arguably the biggest name and most recognisable face in the entire cast of The Boys is Karl Urban.
+He’s played by arguably the biggest name and most recognizable face in the entire cast of The Boys, Karl Urban.
 The actor has played a part in various huge franchises like the MCU, Star Trek, and The Lord of the Rings.

 It’s hard to believe that The Boys is something of a breakout role for Antony Starr, whose villainous turn as Homelander is one of the standout elements of the show.
 Before this role, Starr had appeared in a string of TV series, most notably a leading role in the drama series Banshee.

 Starr imbues Homelander with such unsettling energy that makes him equally captivating and also downright despicable.
 While he will probably always be synonymous with this role now, he does have a key role in the newest Guy Ritchie movie, The Covenant, and is a lead in Cobweb, a brand-new horror movie.